jkillingsworth/jkillingsworth.com/_posts/2021-07-12-performance-tuning-for-the-coin-toss-model.md

     \end{document}
 {% endlatex %}

 As you can see, this indicates that our algorithm has quadratic time complexity.
 But this doesn't tell us everything.
-How we access memory and whether or not we make efficient use of the cache can have an impact on performance regardless of the number of floating point operations required to complete a task.
+How we access memory and whether or not we make efficient use of the cache can have an impact on performance regardless of the number of floating-point operations required to complete a task.

 ## Comparison to Matrix Multiplication